Connor315/ChatApp/README.md

 <!-- User’s (or Developer’s) Guide: How does a user — or developer, if the project is a crate — use each of the main features in the project deliverable? -->
 ### User’s Guide

+Since it is a real-time chat application, a user is able to talk to other users by joining a chat room just like every other normal online chat application following the instructions below:

+1. Log in or register:

+   > Users need to either log in or register using their self-created credentials (username and password).
+We don't have any limitations on the format or length of them since our main goal is on the chatting portion.

+2. Create or enter a channel:

+   > The "channel" here represents a chat room where you can see other users' status and chat with them.
+   >
+   > Clicking on the "create a channel" button and inputting a unique "channel name" helps you successfully create a channel owned by yourself.
+You can also check the "available channel list" to avoid duplicate channel names.
+   >
+   > After successfully creating a channel, you will be navigated back to the channel list page where you can simply choose a channel and click the "enter channel" button to enter the room.

+3. Chat with other users:

+   > After entering the chat room, you can see all the history messages sent in the channel before, along with the sent user and time.
+   >
+   > A broadcast message like "*Username: Username joined the chat*" along with the time will be shown in the middle of the screen so everyone in the channel will find you joining.
+   >
+   > Every time you input some message and press "send", a new message along with your username and current time will be added to the chat history and every other users in this channel will be able to see it.

+4. User status (green: online, red: offline):

+   > On the right hand side you can see a user status panel where green means the user is currently online and red means the user has entered this channel before but left the channel right now.

+5. Multiple users chat:

+   > Multiple users can join the same channel and chat with each other if you open the same server twice.
+Simply logging in using two different credentials and joining the same channel, you can enjoy our real-time chat service.

 <!-- Reproducibility Guide: What are the commands needed to set up the runtime environment, if any, and to build the project, so that its features can be used by a user or a developer?
 Note: The instructor will follow the steps you have included in this section, step-by-step, with no deviation.
 The instructor has access to a Ubuntu Linux server and a macOS Sonoma laptop computer. -->

 ### Reproducibility Guide
 Please follow these steps to set up and run the project: